 Botanical Name: Hibiscus rosa-sinensis

 Bees are fond of Hibiscus nectar as it is very sweet to make honey and hive.
-The trumpet-shaped flower appears in a wide color spectrum, ranging from lavender, red, pink, to purple-blue.
+The trumpet-shaped flower appears in a wide color spectrum, ranging from lavender, red, and pink, to purple-blue.

 8. Passionflower / Krishnakamal